khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

 ### POST /api/SessionLogging/startSession

-**Description:** Creates a new session (active = true) under the specified user.
+**Description:** Creates a new, active session for the specified user.

 **Requirements:**
-- user to exist (as a valid ID in the system context)
+- The provided `user` must exist.

 **Effects:**
+- Creates a new session associated with the `user`.
+- The new session is marked as `active`.
-- creates a new session (active = true) under the specified user, returning the ID of the new session.
+- Returns the unique ID of the newly created session.

 **Request Body:**
 ```json